The Walt Disney Company is recognized worldwide as a leading business in the entertainment industry.

 The success of Disney+ has been massive and Disney certainly seems to expect that it will continue to grow as time goes on.
 For The Walt Disney Company, it looks like (at least right now), this was a multi-billion dollar bet worth making.

 Sometimes you’ve got to take some pricey risks in order to maximize success.
 Disney has certainly done that.
-Over the last year, Disney has taken some massive hits financially, particularly in the parks department, as a result of the pandemic.
-After more than a year of being closed, Disneyland has finally reopened, but the Disney Cruise Line and many other aspects of the company remain on hold.
+Over the last few years, Disney has taken some massive hits financially, particularly in the parks department, as a result of the pandemic.
+After more than a year of being closed, Disneyland has finally reopened, but many other aspects of the Walt Disney Company have still yet to return.
 Still, some of the billion dollar bets they’ve made in the past seem to have worked out.

 As the company makes more changes and takes more billion-dollar bets (as we expect they will), we’ll continue to look for updates and see how those future investments play out.
 Be sure to check back with us here at DFB for more updates.